 Recognizing signs of abuse and how it influences our inner voice

-It can be really difficult to recognize if you’re being mistreated or manipulated by another, especially if you care for or love them.
+It can be really difficult to recognize if you’re being mistreated or manipulated by someone, especially if you care for or love them.
 You could be living as though this is normal to be treated in this particular way and not even see that it’s harmful.
+Most abuse is considered “the way we’ve always done things.”

 Most people don’t recognize abuse.
 Or deny it.
 Or say that it’s just a joke.
 Or that people are just being too sensitive and need to “toughen up.”